dombroks/Django_rest_framework_example/README.md

 In this projet I created an API using python-based django rest framework, I used Mysql as database.

-To run this project you have to install djangor and python virtual environment:
+To run this project you have to install django python virtual environment...etc.
+You can just follow this guide:

 ### Virtual Environment
 $sudo apt install python3-venv